 Abandoning my brilliant idea of asking for rides (the parking lot is too big to effectively solicit everyone who might be leaving), I instead hang out on the road near where people are pulling out (and where thru traffic is speeding past).
 After ten minutes a guy in Sprinter Van (future home?) stops on his way out to ask me if I know where the Colorado Trail is.
 I thought that the Colorado Trail and the CDT were still overlapping, but I guess I missed a junction where the Colorado Trail split.

-I tell him the truth, that I don't know (note: the is a perfectly acceptable answer on the trail, friends – don't make up answers or pretend to know things that you do not) and in return, he offers me a ride.
+I tell him the truth, that I don’t know (note: this is a perfectly acceptable answer on the trail, friends – don’t make up answers or pretend to know things that you do not) and in return, he offers me a ride.
 Easy enough.

 “Is it okay if we stop at Wal-Mart on the way into town?” he asks as we descend from the mountains.
 Wal-Mart is about 1 mi / 1.6 km outside of town.
 This may not sound like much if you’ve got a car, but if you’re on foot and need to buy a resupply plus food for town, that 2 mi / 3.2 km roundtrip journey is a pain in the ass (especially if you’re like me and do everything you can to minimize physical activity in town).

 “I love you.”

 My new friend drops me at a hostel in Salida’s downtown.
 However, the only person there is a guest (who irresponsibly allows me inside).
 I call the owner (person in charge?) and there’s no answer.
 Guess I’m not going to get clean before hitting the town.